Shubham26sd/Farmshoppe-frontend/README.md

 # FarmShoppe Frontend

 A **simple** and modern frontend for FarmShoppe - an online grocery store specializing in fresh produce and healthy food items.
-This is a straightforward HTML/CSS project perfect for learning and showcasing basic web development skills.
+This is a straightforward HTML/CSS personal project.

 ## 🌟 Features